Flask-and-Furious/server_side/README.md

 ## Installation & Usage

-- Clone or download the repo.
+- Clone/download the repo or try the deployed version
 - `pipenv shell` : to start virtual environment
 - `pipenv install` --dev : install all required packages.
 - Set up environment variables in a `.env` file.